paigeadelethompson/secure_surveillance/README.md

 /dev/mmcblk0p3 on /mnt type exfat (rw,relatime,fmask=0022,dmask=0022,iocharset=utf8,errors=remount-ro)
 ```

-This partition is extfat (FAT64) and is accessible from Windows and MacOS computers.
+This partition is exfat (FAT64) and is accessible from Windows and MacOS computers.
+Unlike FAT32, ExFAT is not limited to 32GB, which ultimately will be ideal for video recording and retention.

 # Testing with QEmu